Ceebcheng/README_Generator/Develop/testREADME.md

 ## Installation

-Required steps to install for your project are test
+Required steps to install for your project are "inquirer"

 ## Usage

-To run this app, go to the terminal type
+To run this app, go to the terminal and type "node index.js"

 ## License